Overview of Market Abuse Regulations

 Current enforcement on Market Abuse Rules

-With the uncertainty and volatile stock markets, regulators are heavily pressuring companies, especially financial institutions, to comply with the law.
+With uncertain and volatile stock markets, regulators are heavily pressuring companies, especially financial institutions, to comply with the law.
 The number of global trading increased in the past months, and companies saw themselves struggling to keep records, manage insider lists and detect conflicts of interest.
 The current situation resulted in more opportunities for insider trading and market abuse.

 Subsequently, cases where companies failed with the scope of the Market Abuse Regulation recently made the news: